spacetelescope/MASTDataDelivery/docs/doc_hlsp_k2varcat.md

 HLSP_K2VARCAT are high level science products contributed by David Armstrong (at the time, a research fellow at University of Warwick).
 The MAST HLSP page is located at https://archive.stsci.edu/prepds/k2varcat/.
 Not every K2 target has a K2VARCAT lightcurve: only those *long cadence* sources that the team found to be variable are included in K2VARCAT.
 The extracted, detrended lightcurves are stored in FITS files, one per K2 target.
 For each target, there are **two** different fluxes available:  an **extracted** and a **detrended**.
 The first is extracted but not detrended, while the second was extracted and had thruster firings and other systematics mitigated.

 The first FITS extension contains a data table that has the time stamps and fluxes.
-The second extensions contains the aperture mask used to extract the fluxes, but this is not used by DataDelivery.
+The second extension contains the aperture mask used to extract the fluxes, but this is not used by DataDelivery.

 ## Description of How DataDelivery Locates Data